simonmichael/hledger/hledger-web/hledger-web.m4.md

 Similarly, you can use `--port` to listen on a TCP port other than 5000.
 This is useful if you want to run multiple hledger-web instances on a machine.
+`--port 0` makes the operating system choose a free port, which is reported in the startup message and in the default base url.
+This can be useful eg when scripting; it is supported with `--serve` and `--serve-api`, but not with `--serve-browse`.

 When `--socket` is used, hledger-web creates and communicates via a socket file instead of a TCP port.
 This can be more secure, respects unix file permissions, and makes certain use cases easier,